Abertillery Police Stations and Court Houses.

 The very first ten cases heard on this opening day ranged from – The theft of a Pigeon, Stealing Coal, Wife Desertion, Slaughter House nuisance, A Stable nuisance, Family Assault case, Street Fighting, Bad Language, Disorderly Conduct and Obstruction.
 After the first batch of cases the Magistrates retired for lunch at the Cwm Hotel served by the landlord Mr Judd.
 The following gentlemen were also present at the Luncheon – Mr W. B. Harrison; Mr J. A. Shepard; Mr E. H. Davies; Mr V. Bosanquet; Mr J. Lewis; Mr William Tanner; Mr A. H. Dolman; Mr J. E. Phillips; Alderman Bowen; Inspector James; Messrs Francis Perman and W Richards:

-Later a Police Station was opened at Cwmtillery (as seen on the map left) It housed a few Police Constables over the years though I believe it ceased being a station in the 1970s.
+Later a Police Station was opened at Cwmtillery (as seen on the map right) It was built on the aptly named Crook Hill and housed a few Police Constables over the years though I believe it ceased being a station in the 1970s.

-The main Police Station in Somerset Street was used on a part time basis from about 2010? but is now closed and boarded up.
+From about 2010 the main Police Station at Somerset Street was used on a part time basis, it is now closed and was later sold in about 2017.

-On the 18th February 2017 the Ambulance and Police services moved into the Abertillery Fire Station to share the same building.
+On the 18th February 2017 the Ambulance and Police services moved into the Abertillery Fire Station at Station Hill to share the same building.